California State Route 60: Route description

+(a) Route 10 near the Los Angeles River in Los Angeles to Route 215 in Riverside via Pomona.

+(b) Route 215 near Moreno Valley to Route 10 near Beaumont.

 SR 60 begins at the East Los Angeles Interchange near Downtown Los Angeles, designated as the Pomona Freeway.
 The freeway heads east from the junction after splitting off from I-10 (Santa Monica Freeway) and passes through East Los Angeles, where it has a four level interchange with I-710 (Long Beach Freeway).
 Continuing east through the southern San Gabriel Valley, SR 60 passes through many cities and communities, intersecting I-605 (San Gabriel River Freeway) in the City of Industry.
 It proceeds to overlap with SR 57 (Orange Freeway) in Diamond Bar, right on the edge of the San Gabriel Valley.

 A short overlap carries SR 60 traffic on the same roadway as SR 57.
 The two routes head northeast through an arm of the San Gabriel Valley; after they split, SR 60 ascends slightly and then slopes through the Puente Hills and into the Pomona Valley.
 Continuing east, SR 60 intersects the Chino Valley Freeway (SR 71) in Pomona, I-15 (Ontario Freeway) in Jurupa Valley, and the Riverside Freeway (SR 91/I-215) in Riverside, California.

 Another short overlap carries SR 60 traffic on the same roadway as I-215.
 The two routes head southeast; after the two freeways split, SR 60 is designated the Moreno Valley Freeway.
 The freeway runs through communities further east in the Inland Empire.
 After passing through Moreno Valley, SR 60 runs through the rugged hill country to the east (known as the Badlands to the locals).
 After that, SR 60 downgrades to an expressway and has several at-grade interchanges with local roads.
 Finally, in Beaumont, SR 60 ends and merges into I-10 (Christopher Columbus Transcontinental Highway).